 Our view of citizenship has become skewed.
 We look more at our rights than our responsibilities.
 When individuals or special interest groups want something, they claim it is their right.
 And, we expect the government to take on what should be our responsibilities.

-Most Americans see citizenship as voting, jury duty and occasional community service.
-Keeping democracy strong demands much more.
+Most Americans see citizenship as voting, jury duty, and occasional community service.
+Keeping a democracy strong demands much more.
 We as citizens must be vigilant and involved.
-We must each make small sacrifices every day by doing simple, yet powerful citizen actions.
+We must each take small actions on a day-to-day basis, let's call them citizen actions, that help keep our democracy strong and thus the country free..

 "Patriotism is not short, frenzied outbursts of emotion, but rather the tranquil and steady dedication of a lifetime." – Adlai E. Stevenson, Jr.